dsgallups/bevy_seedling/README.md

-A `Firewheel` audio node is typically represented in the ECS as an entity with a [`Node`] and a component that can generate `Firewheel` events such as [`VolumeNode`].
+A `Firewheel` audio node is typically represented in the ECS as an entity with a [`Node`] and a component that can generate `Firewheel` events, such as [`VolumeNode`].

 Interactions with the audio engine are buffered.
 This includes inserting nodes into the audio graph, removing nodes from the graph, making connections between nodes, and sending node events.
 This provides a few advantages:

-1. Audio entities do not need to wait until they have Firewheel IDs before they can make connections.
+1. Audio entities do not need to wait until they have Firewheel IDs before they can make connections or generate events.
 2. Systems that spawn or interact with audio entities can be trivially parallelized.
 3. Graph-mutating interactions are properly deferred